anujgupta82/anujgupta82.github.io_old/_posts/2016-09-24-gradients.markdown

 Training neural nets ia all about computing gradients.
 In this post we will systmatically see the maths that goes into computing these gradients.
 The complexity of calculations depends on 3 things:

-1. Deapth of the network
+1. Depth of the network
 2. Number of training examples (1 or more)
 3. Number of input nodes (1=scalar, more=vector)